...also known as Orthodontics

 In some cases, abnormal development of the teeth and jaw can affect the shape of the face.

-Orthodontics can also be used to treat other health problems, such as a cleft lip and palate or cases of mild sleep apnoea.
+Our expert Exeter orthodontists can also treat other health problems, such as a cleft lip and palate or cases of mild sleep apnoea.

 The most common benefits of orthodontics include: